-Description The property comprises a purpose built ground floor flat contained within a four storey tenemental building.
-Accommodation Entrance Hallway, Living Room, Bedroom, Kitchen, Bathroom and Study Room Gross internal floor area (m2) 40 or thereby Neighbourhood and location The property forms part of an established residential area lying to the south west of Edinburgh city centre.
+Description The property comprises a purpose built first floor flat contained within a 4 storey tenemental building.
+Accommodation Entrance Hallway, open plan Livingroom/Kitchen, Bedroom and Shower Room Gross internal floor area (m2) 37 or thereby Neighbourhood and location The property forms part of an established residential area lying to the east of Edinburgh city centre.
 Surrounding properties are broadly comparable and local facilities and amenities are available nearby.
-Age It is estimated the tenement was constructed around 1890.
-Weather It was dry and clear at the time of inspection.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney heads appear to be of rendered brick construction.
+Age 1900 approx Weather Dry and clear Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Chimney heads appear to be of stone and brick construction.
+Criminely fleads appear to be of storie and brick constitution.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.